prodmodel/prodmodel/README.md

   <a href="#licence">Licence</a>
 </h3>

-## Why
+## Motivation

  * Performance.
-No need to rerun things, everything is cached.
-It also makes it super easy to switch and compare between multiple versions.
+No need to rerun things, everything is cached, switching between multiple versions is super easy. **Prodmodel can figure out if a particular partial code path has already been executed using a particular piece of data** and just use the cached output.
  * Easy debugging.
-Ever lost track of which piece of code or data was used for some part of the pipeline?
-Prodmodel tracks and version controls all dependencies for you.
+Every single dependency - code or data - is version controlled and tracked.
  * Deploy to production.
 Models are more than just a file.
-Prodmodel makes sure that the correct version of models, label encoders, feature transformation code and data files are all packaged together.
+Prodmodel makes sure that the correct version of label encoders, feature transformation code and data and model files are all packaged together.

 ## Concepts